Spa Conferences (First World War): Installation in Spa

 Château de la Fraineuse, the official residence of Wilhelm II.

-The installation of the general staff services and its main officials begins from the month of February.
-On March 8, 1918, Hindenburg and Ludendorff arrive on site; the two military leaders live in town, each having settled in a requisitioned villa.
-However, the next day, the Dioscuri went to Avesnes-sur-Helpe, the command center of the army groups promised to be engaged in the offensives planned for spring.

-They are joined by Wilhelm II on 12 March; the emperor moved to the Villa Neubois, the Château de la Fraineuse being used as his official residence.
+The installation of the general staff services and its main officials began in February.
+On 8 March 1918, Hindenburg and Ludendorff arrived on site.
+The two military leaders were living in town, each having settled in a requisitioned villa.
+However, the next day, the Dioscuri went to Avesnes-sur-Helpe, the command centre of the army groups promised to be engaged in the offensives planned for spring.
+They were joined by Wilhelm II on 12 March and the emperor moved to the Villa Neubois, with the Château de la Fraineuse used as his official residence.

-Spa and its region quickly brought together the services of the general staff of all the armies of the Reich in the field.
-The operations section begins its preparations for its installation at the Grand Hôtel Bretagne on February 8.
-The other services are scattered throughout the region: the air force command is located in Verviers, while the town of Avesnes serves as a forward command post.
-Finally, the Valenciennes Museum of Fine Arts is regularly used for officer training.
+Spa and its region had quickly brought together the services of the general staff of all the armies of the Reich in the field.
+The operations section began its preparations for installation at the Grand Hôtel Bretagne on 8 February 1918.
+The other services were scattered throughout the region.
+The air force command were located in Verviers, while the town of Avesnes served as a forward command post.
+Finally, the Valenciennes Museum of Fine Arts was regularly used for officer training.

 Participants

-From left to right, Paul von Hindenburg, Wilhelm II and Erich Ludendorff in Spa in 1918.
+From left to right, Paul von Hindenburg, Wilhelm II, and Erich Ludendorff in Spa in 1918.

-During the four main conferences of 1918, German and Austro-Hungarian civil and military officials took part in the talks, each of the parties involved tried to assert their points of view during sometimes tense exchanges.
+During the four main conferences of 1918, German and Austro-Hungarian civil and military officials took part in the talks.
+Each of the parties involved tried to assert their points of view during sometimes tense exchanges.

 Presidency of emperors

 The four conferences were chaired by Wilhelm II, the German Emperor.
-During the German-Austro-Hungarian meetings of 12 May 1918; 14 and 15 August 1918, the Hohenzollern shared the presidency with Charles I, Emperor of Austria and King of Hungary.
-This co-presidency allows Habsburg to maintain the appearance of an alliance between partners placed on an equal footing, by maintaining, in defiance of the reality of the balance of power, the fiction of an Austria-Hungary still able to weigh on the general policy of the Quadruple at this stage of the conflict.
+During the German-Austro-Hungarian meetings of 12 May and 14–15 August, Wilhelm II shared the presidency with Charles I, Emperor of Austria and King of Hungary.
+This co-presidency allowed the House of Habsburg to maintain the appearance of an alliance between partners placed on an equal footing.
+This was done by maintaining, in defiance of the reality of the balance of power, the fiction of an Austria-Hungary still able to weigh on the general policy of the Quadruple.

-Officially co-chaired by the two emperors, the conferences of May and August, allowed the Hohenzollern to demonstrate the predominance of the Reich in the alliance linking it to the dual monarchy.
-During the German-Austro-Hungarian conference of the 14th and 15th August, Wilhelm II presented himself to Charles I in an Austro-Hungarian uniform, while Charles wore a German uniform.
-During these meetings, the monarchs set the guidelines for relations between the two empires, establishing the general terms of the agreements in principle between the two monarchies, which their advisors must specify during subsequent negotiations.
+Officially co-chaired by the two emperors, the conferences of May and August had allowed the German Emperor to demonstrate the predominance of the Reich in the alliance linking it to the dual monarchy.
+During the conference of 14–15 August, Wilhelm II presented himself to Charles I in an Austro-Hungarian uniform, while Charles wore a German uniform.
+During these meetings, the monarchs set the guidelines for relations between the two empires, establishing the general terms of the agreements in principle between the two monarchies, which their advisers had to further specify during subsequent negotiations.